NSLS-II/docs/source/deployment-howto.rst

 API changes, versions bumping ``Minor`` can add backwards-compatible new features and versions bumping ``Patch`` can make backwards-compatible bug fixes.
 Bumping a version component re-sets everything to the right to 0.
-So long as the ``Major`` version is 0, the rules do not apply.

 PEP440 defines a way of adding qualifiers to a version string to ensure proper sorting of development releases.
 The rules are quite